MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 ## What is ReFS deduplication and compression?

 ReFS deduplication and compression is a storage optimization feature designed specifically for active workloads, such as virtual desktop infrastructure (VDI).
-This feature helps optimize storage usage, enhancing overall performance and significantly reducing storage cost.
+This feature helps optimize storage usage, enhancing overall performance, and significantly reducing storage cost.

 This feature uses [ReFS block cloning](/windows-server/storage/refs/block-cloning) to reduce data movement and enable metadata only operations.
 The feature operates at the data block level and uses fixed block size depending on the cluster size.
 The compression engine uses heatmaps to identify when a block of data was last used and compresses only unused data, optimizing CPU usage.